hughleat/dumb-trace/README.md

 ## What does it do?
 ### `dumb-instrument`
 The main part of this project is a tool, called `dumb-instrument`, that adds instrumentation to LLVM bitcodes.
-It adds a call to `__debug_trace(const char *msg, unsigned bb)` to each basic block in the bitcode.
+It adds a call to `__debug_trace(const char *fid, unsigned bbid)` to each basic block in the bitcode.

-The `msg` is a string made up from `[prefix.]<function-name>` and `bb` tells you which basic block in the function is executing.
-The `prefix` is optional and only used if provided on the command line.
+The `fid` is a string made up from `<module-name>:<function-name>` and `bbid` tells you which basic block in the function is executing.

 In addition, there are two implementations of `__debug_trace` provided so that you can link them in to programs that have had instrumentation added.